 The Oregon Prevention Research Center (OPRC) was formed in 1990 in order to integrate the findings from our longitudinal research on the etiology of juvenile antisocial behaviors with our experience developing intervention strategies for antisocial youngsters and their families.
-Through this integration, the OPRC comprises a systematic and comprehensive effort to understand, assess, and prevent the occurrence of antisocial behavior in youth.
-These efforts are focused into three types of core components.
+Through this integration, the OPRC comprised a systematic and comprehensive effort to understand, assess, and prevent the occurrence of antisocial behavior in youth.
+These efforts were focused into three types of core components.

-Cultural Capacity Building Cores: The Northwest Indian Prevention Intervention Research Center, directed by Tom Ball, is focused on preparing Tribes in the Northwest region for the development of their own regional prevention and intervention research center.
-The Adaptation of Assessment and Theory for Hispanic Families component, directed by Charles Martinez, is developing strategies for the establishment of community links with Hispanic families that foster knowledge of cultural family processes and encourage the development and utilization of preventive intervention services for these families.
+Cultural Capacity Building Cores: The Northwest Indian Prevention Intervention Research Center, directed by Tom Ball, focused on preparing Tribes in the Northwest region for the development of their own regional prevention and intervention research center.
+The Adaptation of Assessment and Theory for Hispanic Families component, directed by Charles Martinez, developed strategies for the establishment of community links with Hispanic families that foster knowledge of cultural family processes and encourage the development and utilization of preventive intervention services for these families.